-Furthermore, harassment of a debtor by a creditor regarding collection of a debt that is listed in the bankruptcy is against the law.
+Harassment of a debtor by a creditor regarding collection of a debt listed in the bankruptcy is against the law.
 Anyone harassing a debtor over a debt covered in the bankruptcy petition may be found in contempt of federal court.

-28. MAY A CREDITOR ASK THE COURT TO LIFT THE AUTOMATIC STAY?
+24. MAY A CREDITOR ASK THE COURT TO LIFT THE AUTOMATIC STAY?

 The automatic stay lasts throughout the term of the bankruptcy unless the bankruptcy court lifts it at the request of a creditor.
-The stay must be lifted in order for a creditor to proceed with a foreclosure on any of the debtor's property or to resume any state judicial proceedings (lawsuits) against the debtor.
+The stay must be lifted in order for a creditor to proceed with a foreclosure on any of the debtor's property or to resume any state judicial proceeding (lawsuit) against the debtor.
 In order to lift a stay, a creditor must file a motion with the bankruptcy court.
-The motion must state the reasons behind the request to lift the stay; a hearing on the merits is then held by the court.

-If the automatic stay is lifted, state court actions that had been stayed will continue from the point that they had stopped.

-Once the stay is lifted, state actions are then treated as though the bankruptcy had not been filed.
+The motion must state the reasons behind the request to lift the stay, and a hearing on the merits is held by the court.
+If the automatic stay is lifted, state court actions once stayed will continue from the point where they had been stopped.
+Once the stay is lifted, state actions are treated as though the bankruptcy had not been filed.

-29. WHAT ARE THE GROUNDS FOR LIFTING AN AUTOMATIC STAY?
+25. WHAT ARE THE GROUNDS FOR LIFTING AN AUTOMATIC STAY?

 The automatic stay is the prime tool in a bankruptcy.
-Without the automatic stay a debtor's assets might not be kept together long enough for the trustee to accomplish the purposes of the bankruptcy.
-For this reason, the bankruptcy court views carefully all motions to lift the automatic stay.
-A court will lift the automatic stay for any of the following reasons:
+Without the automatic stay, a debtor's assets might not be kept together long enough for the trustee to accomplish the purposes of the bankruptcy.
+The bankruptcy court views very carefully all motions to lift the automatic stay.
+The main reasons a court will lift the automatic stay are:

-- 1. The issue to be tried does not affect the debtor's property, such as child custody. - 2.
-The action stayed will ultimately occur anyway because the bankruptcy will not help the debtor on that matter.
-For an example, assume that there is a foreclosure on real property.
-If there is no way that the property can ever be paid, the court is likely to lift the stay rather than force the creditor to continue to endure losses without any chance for full repayment. - 3.
-The creditor has a security interest in property which is being harmed by the stay.
-For example that payments are not being paid on rental equipment. - 4.
-The debtor really doesn't have an ownership interest in the property.
-If the debtor owes more on property than it is worth, the court may lift the stay because there is no point in protecting property.
+- The issue to be tried does not affect the debtor's property, such as child custody. - The action stayed will ultimately occur anyway because the bankruptcy will not help the debtor on that matter.
+The most common stay involves the foreclosure on real property.
+If there is no way that the debt against the property can ever be repaid, the court is likely to lift the stay.
+This allows the creditor to acquire the property and reduce his related losses.

-Once the court lifts the stay, the creditor can pursue state remedies against the debtor but any monetary judgment the creditor acquires is treated as an unsecured debt against the estate.
+- 3. The creditor has a security interest in property that is being harmed by the stay.
+For example, in the real estate rental situation, payments are not being made on rental equipment. - 4.
+The debtor really does not have an ownership interest in the property.
+If the debtor owes more on property than it is worth, the court may lift the stay because there is no point in protecting the property.
+Once the court lifts the stay, the creditor can pursue state remedies against the debtor.
+The creditor must be aware, however, that any monetary judgment will be treated as an asset of the estate; and the creditor's claim becomes an unsecured debt against the estate.

-30. HOW CAN A REQUEST TO LIFT AN AUTOMATIC STAY BE OPPOSED?
+26. HOW CAN A REQUEST TO LIFT AN AUTOMATIC STAY BE OPPOSED?

 The bankruptcy court will not lift an automatic stay if the debtor proves that the stay is needed to preserve the debtor's general economic conditions.
-If lifting the stay will harm the debtor more than it would if the stay remained in force, the court will usually refuse to lift it.
+If lifting the stay will harm the debtor more than it would if the stay remained to the end of the bankruptcy, the court will usually refuse to lift it.

-The most common arguments raised against lifting an automatic stay are:
+The most common arguments against lifting an automatic stay on property for a secured creditor are:

-- 1. The fair market value of the property that the creditor seeks released from the stay is greater than the amount owed on it.
-Thus the creditor is ultimately assured of being with the stay in effect. - 2.
-The debtor is willing to post a bond or cash security to offset any diminution of value in the property the secured creditor wants released from the stay.
+- 1. The fair market value of the property is greater than the amount owed.
+Thus the creditor is ultimately assured of being paid, whether or not the stay is lifted. - 2.
+The debtor is willing to post a bond or cash security to offset any diminution of value in the property.